Inatco/Trainable-HSOAICGPT/ChatGPT course Day1/Day1 Lab.md

 - Reach out to OpenAI's support or online communities if you need help or have questions.

 Congratulations!
 You've completed the ChatGPT Lab Course and gained valuable insights into utilizing AI for enhancing business processes.
 Your understanding of ChatGPT and AI's potential has expanded, enabling you to apply these skills in various real-world scenarios.
 Happy experimenting! 🚀

+Explore ChatGPT in more detail in this [Optional Lab]([https://www.openai.com/chatgpt/](https://github.com/Inatco/Trainable-HSOAICGPT/blob/main/ChatGPT%20course%20Day1/Day1%20Lab%20Optional.md)).
+This lab is optional because it requires a ChatGPT-Plus subscription, we will explore GPT-4 features, including real-time data, add-on plugins, and advanced data analysis...